AnibalDams/Mitteiru-backend/README.md

 > [!NOTE]
-> The file "db.sqlite has all the necessary tables to make the database and API to work"
+> The file "db.sqlite" has all the necessary tables to make the database and API to work

 To install dependencies: